s1scottd/CIFAR-10_Image-Classification-CNN/README.md

 Follow these steps to set up the project:

-Follow these steps to set up the project:

 1. Clone the repository: `git clone https://github.com/s1scottd/CIFAR-10_classification.git`
-2. Open Google Colab and upload the notebook file `CIFAR-10_classification.ipynb`.
+2. Open Google Colab and upload the notebook file `CIFAR-10_classification.ipynb` or select the colab button in the notebook.

 ## Data <a name="data"></a>